AndresF-SanchezG/MyFirstApplication-IExternalCommand/README.md

 ![image](https://github.com/AndresF-SanchezG/MyFirstApplication-IExternalCommand/assets/113924667/b5cb7679-dba5-4dd6-8493-bb6023cb8c87)

-To write the application code, we will use the .NET FRAMEWORK 4.8 development environment, which is the framework used to build tue Revit API.
+To write the application code, we will use the .NET FRAMEWORK 4.8 development environment, which is the framework used to build the Revit API.